Search

 How did this situation develop, and what can a data-driven organization do to improve data quality and truly benefit from their most valuable asset?

-What is meant by data debt?
+What is data debt?

 Many companies have embarked on agile software development programs over the past decade as a part of their digital transformation.
 The term technical debt is now widely understood: as code is developed, sometimes features are deferred, or easy/quick solutions are chosen instead of more thoughtful ones which would take longer (or be more difficult) to develop.
 There is ultimately a cost to this, whether in the cost of having to go back and refactor or reengineer (or entirely rewrite) this code later, or in inefficiency introduced due to the lack of features or less elegant solution.